cybertec-postgresql/db_migrator/README.md

 - a foreign server that describes how to connect to the remote data source

-- a user mapping for the server to provide credentials for the migration user
+- a user mapping for the server to provide credentials for the user that performs the migration

+### Permissions ###

+You need a database user with

+- the `CREATE` privilege on the current database

+- the `USAGE` privilege on the schemas where the extensions are installed

+- the `USAGE` privilege on the foreign server

+- `EXECUTE` privileges on all required migration functions (this is usually granted by default)

+The permissions can be reduced once the migration is complete.

 ### `db_migrator` plugin ###